 Less manual work in exchanging requirements

-Our client in this case, as a grid operator, is responsible for a high-voltage network.
+As a grid operator, our client is responsible for a high-voltage network.
 The client makes extensive use of standardization regarding requirements.
-These requirements were scattered in various documents, which meant that in practice they were not always applied with the same care and consistency.
+These requirements were scattered in various documents, which meant that, in practice, they were not always applied with the same care and consistency.
 Learn how digitally structuring requirements ensures that they are reused very efficiently in the same way in every project.

 Until a few years ago, these requirements were stored in documents.
-As a result, data around these requirements was applied in isolation on a project-by-project basis.
+As a result, data around these requirements were applied in isolation on a project-by-project basis.
 The last project often served as the basis for the next project.
-This meant that certain data was continuously changing, making, for example, installation maintenance much more difficult to organize.
+This meant that specific data was continuously changing, making, for example, installation maintenance much more challenging to organize.

-One advantage of this was that instead of sharing the full set of requirements, the company only shared the relevant "chapters" of project requirements with its contractors.
-For example, all requirements that fall within the "cables" chapter.
+One advantage of this was that instead of sharing the full requirements, the company only shared the relevant “chapters” of project requirements with its contractors.
+For example, all requirements fall within the “cables” chapter.
 This saved time for the contractor and reduced the likelihood of errors.

-Having a digital "requirements library" was a great foundation for the next step: ensuring that contractors' applications could directly apply our client's data.
+A digital “requirements library” was an excellent foundation for the next step: ensuring contractors’ applications could directly apply to our client’s data.

 After all, if both humans and computers can understand and apply the data, you reduce manual labor to the maximum.
-An example: you write out a project and only share the relevant requirements with your contractors.
-Contractors import the data into their own systems and immediately have these relevant requirements.
-Provided with references to the source of the requirement and the link to the relevant object(s).
+For example, you write a project and only share the relevant requirements with your contractors.
+Contractors import the data into their systems and immediately have these application requirements.
+Provide references to the source of the requirement and the link to the relevant object(s).
 You know immediately what the project needs to comply with and can then deliver back the requested information in a very focused way and with a great deal of certainty.
 The next step in efficiency has been made!

 The “Laces Specifications” application